Introduction

 Our supply chain

-The Group has commercial relationships with approximately 375 different suppliers across the UK, Europe and Asia for the supply of its merchandise.
+The Group has commercial relationships with circa 200 suppliers across the UK, Europe and Asia for the supply of its merchandise.

 The Group’s main distribution and warehousing facilities at Boldmere House, Coleshill, Birmingham, support the entire store estate.
-The fulfilment of online sales is undertaken on our behalf by a third-party distribution partner, located in Corby, Northamptonshire.
+The fulfilment of online sales is undertaken on our behalf by a third-party distribution partner, located in the UK.

 Our policies